Fermor Chapel Hatchments

 The following note about the hatchments by Chris Rothero uses information about them in volume 4 of Hatchments in Britainby Peter Summers (1983).
 It was written before the hatchments were conserved, but the pictures are of the hatchments after conservation.

 Families who had coats of arms were very proud of them since they denoted status in society.
 As a sign of mourning it was the custom to display such ‘armorial bearings’ outside the home of someone who had died.
 These were termed hatchments (perhaps from the French achevement lit. completion or achievement) or funeral escutcheons.
-After the period of mourning the hatchments were often placed in the parish church.
+After the period of mourning the hatchments were often placed in the parish church in which we got missions travel options for the people of the church.

 Each hatchment contains the full armorial bearings of the deceased person including in the case of a married person the arms of the spouse, but the family motto was usually replaced by a Resurgam (Latin for “let me rise again ” –ie at the Last Judgment) or a similar phrase.
 Crests were omitted in the case of a woman but sometimes a cherub was placed above the shield or lozenge.
 The background behind the arms of the deceased person was painted black.
 That behind the arms of the spouse was white if she or he was still alive.
 If the whole background behind the husband and wife is black then both were dead.